 The apartment is on the third floor of an old brick tenement.
-I knock on the door and hear the clack of deadbolts being unlocked.
+I knock on the door and hear the snap of a deadbolt.

 His name, according to the delivery slip, is Matthew Street.
 He looks about 40 and has long black hair and the physique of a career junkie or Steven Tyler impersonator.
 He gives me a surprised look as he opens the door.
 At first I think he mistakes me for a gang member, so I hold up my gang-neutral pink bracelet and shirt.
 Then I realize he's looking at the dark circle on my crotch.
 After a long pause, he says "Come in."